How do I form a corporation in Indiana?

 S corporations are considered pass-through entities, which means they do not pay corporate taxes.
 Instead, the earnings “pass through” to incorporators and shareholders, who are responsible for paying taxes on them via personal tax returns.

 The other option to consider is a nonprofit corporation.
-While this business type requires you to adhere to nonprofit rules and guidelines, it also exempts you from paying corporate taxes.
+While this business type requires you to adhere to nonprofit rules and guidelines, it also allows you to apply to be exempt from paying corporate taxes.
 Employees of the company will still pay taxes on their salaries.

 If your corporation collects sales tax, you’ll also be required to set up a sales tax account online with the Indiana Department of Revenue.